 Approx. 2 weeks to 10 days before an activity or event we send out detailed info to our mailing list.
-If you want to subscribe to the list, send and email to firstname.lastname@example.org
+If you want to subscribe to the list, send an email to email@example.com.

 Check the packing lists.